 5 Halloween Hazards for Dogs

-Although I won't be working, many people have asked me about the looming menace that Halloween poses to dogs.
-It's true that Halloween brings many potential canine pitfalls, but I'm happy to report that with only one exception, most Halloween-related problems are rare.
+I've worked many overnight shifts on Halloween.
+(I didn't last year, and my pal Buster was very excited that I wouldn't be dressing him in a costume.)
+Many people have asked me about the looming menace that Halloween poses to dogs and their health and safety.
+It's true that Halloween brings many potential canine dangers, but I'm happy to report that with only one exception, most Halloween-related problems are rare.

 Halloween marks the official start of canine chocolate toxicity season, which runs through the holidays and ends on Jan.
 2.